Protist shell: Diatoms

 Diatom productivity in the upper ocean contribute to the amount of silicon exported to the lower ocean.
 When diatom cells are lysed in the upper ocean, their nutrients like, iron, zinc, and silicon, are brought to the lower ocean through a process called marine snow.
 Marine snow involves the downward transfer of particulate organic matter by vertical mixing of dissolved organic matter.
 Availability of silicon appears crucial for diatom productivity, and as long as silicic acid is available for diatoms to utilize, the diatoms contribute other important nutrient concentrations in the deep ocean.

 In coastal zones, diatoms serve as the major phytoplanktonic organisms and greatly contribute to biogenic silica production.
 In the open ocean, however, diatoms have a reduced role in global annual silica production.
 Diatoms in North Atlantic and North Pacific subtropical gyres contribute only about 6% of global annual marine silica production, while the Southern Ocean produces about one-third of the global marine biogenic silica.
 The Southern Ocean is referred to as having a "biogeochemical divide", since only minuscule amounts of silicon is transported out of this region.

 Diatom frustules have been accumulating for over 100 million years, leaving rich deposits of nano and microstructured silicon oxide in the form of diatomaceous earth around the globe.
 The evolutionary causes for the generation of nano and microstructured silica by photosynthetic algae are not yet clear.
-However, in 2018 it was shown that reflection of ultraviolet light by nanostructured silica protects the DNA in the algal cells, and this may be an evolutionary cause for the formation of the glass cages.
+However, in 2018 it was shown that absorption of ultraviolet light by nanostructured silica protects the DNA in the algal cells, and this may be an evolutionary cause for the formation of the glass cages.

 Radiolarians

-Radiolarians are unicellular predatory protists encased in elaborate globular shells usually made of silica and pierced with holes.
+Radiolarians are unicellular predatory protists encased in elaborate globular shells (or "capsules"), usually made of silica and pierced with holes.
 Their name comes from the Latin for "radius".
 They catch prey by extending parts of their body through the holes.
 As with the silica frustules of diatoms, radiolarian shells can sink to the ocean floor when radiolarians die and become preserved as part of the ocean sediment.
 These remains, as microfossils, provide valuable information about past oceanic conditions.